Kaaserne/cpp-lazy/README.md

 ```

 # Benchmarks
 The time is equal to one iteration.
-One iteration includes the creation of the iterable and one iteration of that iterable.
+One iteration excludes the creation of the iterable and includes one iteration of that iterable.
 Compiled with: gcc version 13.3.0.

 <div style="text-align:center"><img src="https://github.com/Kaaserne/cpp-lazy/blob/master/bench/benchmarks-iterators-23.png?raw=true" />
 </div>